gjpelletier/pstide/README.md

-        'length': Length of predicted tide time series days (default 7.0), 'interval': Time interval of tide time series minutes (default 60), 'pacific': Use Pacific time zone instead of UTC (default True), 'verbose': Print the predicted tides on screen (default False) 'show_plot': Make a plot of the tide height time series (default True) 'title': Inlcude title and header info in output text file (default True), 'outfile': Name of output text file to save (default 'pstide_output.csv'), 'plotfile': Name of output plot file to save (default 'pstide_output.png'), 'delimiter': Delimiter to use for output file (default ','), 'julian': Use Julian date format for outpout (default False), 'feet': Use feet instead of meters for units of tide height (default False),
+        'length': Length of predicted tide time series days (default 7.0), 'interval': Time interval of tide time series minutes (default 60), 'pacific': Use Pacific time zone instead of UTC (default True), 'verbose': Print the selected segment info on screen (default True) 'show_plot': Make a plot of the tide height time series (default True) 'title': Inlcude title and header info in output text file (default True), 'outfile': Output filename for selected segment for tide in meters and feet MMLW (default 'pstide_selected_segment.csv'),
+        'outfile_all': Output filename for all segments for tide in meters MLLW (default 'pstide_all_segments.csv'),
+        'plotfile': Plot filename for tide at selected segment in selected units (default 'pstide_selected_segment.png'),
+        'julian': Use Julian date format for outpout (default False), 'feet': Use feet instead of meters for units of tide height (default False),